Vision, Mission, Strategic Goals, Core Values & Freedom of Expression

 We transform problems into innovative solutions and questions into learning.
 We are always looking for ways to do and be better.

 In accordance with its Mission, members of the Dunwoody community are expected to develop into leaders and entrepreneurs.
 This goal is often accomplished through normal activities of Dunwoody students, staff, faculty and administration while learning and working in an environment of Inclusion, Collaboration, Inspiration, and Curiosity.

 Dunwoody strives to create an environment in which diverse opinions can be expressed and heard.
-Members of the Dunwoody community have the right to peacefully express their views and opinions, regardless of whether others may disagree, but not in such a way as to prevent the speaker’s freedom of expression or interfere with the college operation.
+Members of the Dunwoody community have the right to peacefully express their views and opinions, regardless of whether others may agree, but not in such a way as to prevent the speaker’s freedom of expression or interfere with college operations.
 Views expressed should not violate any of Dunwoody’s policies or values.